nazgul735/netflixCataloge/README.md

 </br>

-## About project 4
+## About the Project

-As me and my group invested extra time on perfecting project 3 did I face some challenges finding potential improvements for the project.
+As me and my group invested extra time on perfecting the project did I face some challenges finding potential improvements for the project.
 Except refactoring backend from JavaScript to TypeScript.
 However, I was quite motivated to refactoring backend as I figuered this would be an effective approch to learn TypeScript even better.
 I also decided to choose a project which offered to let me focus on backend only.

 ### Refactored backend

-The backend itself offered a great amount of more advanced components, such as [authorisation](https://gitlab.stud.idi.ntnu.no/it2810-h21/individual/sebasv-4b/-/blob/master/backend/src/util/validateAuth.ts) validation for users to register and login, to enable all features our product offers, such as creating new reviews.
+The backend itself offered a great amount of more advanced components, such as [authorisation](https://github.com/nazgul735/netflixCataloge/blob/master/backend/src/util/validateAuth.ts) validation for users to register and login, to enable all features our product offers, such as creating new reviews.
 The converting did therefore charge a fair amount of time.
 However, the final product wasn´t the main reason I spent this much of time.
 The first edition of the project was the main time consumer.

 ### Experimental decoration

-At the end of project 3 did another member and myself begin refactoring the whole backend by using an experimental syntax of TypeScript with TC39.
+At the end of the project did another member and myself begin refactoring the whole backend by using an experimental syntax of TypeScript with TC39.
 This sort of syntax is not fully ratified into the JavaScript specification but may offer more advanced features as it´s offered by a lower level of documentation and problem-solving forums.
 This also means that the implementation version in TypeScript may differ from the implementation in JavaScript when it it decided by TC39.
 Even though, I managed to refactor the whole backend with third party libraries as TypeGoose and make it compile did a few, foreign errors occur.
 Below is a screenshot of one of the schemas with experimental decoration and props from TypeGoose.

 <br/>